mekas/mb1313600022/README.md

 4. The complete proposal must also be named README.md inside your personal own directory
 5. The complete proposal contains: Project Name, Explanation of the Project, Target segment, what the app featured, employed advanced android concept & mockups.

+### 1313618015(Muhammad Bagas Pradana)
+I want to create an calculator application that specifically calculates taxes based on local tax regulations in Indonesia